gcraig99/FibonacciREST/README.md

 ## Testing the Service
 * Open your browser or use a REST client to connect to http://localhost:*__ListenPort__*/5
 * You should see [0,1,1,2,3] returned

+## TODOs
+* Improve logging in installation scripts
+* Add additional error handling in installation scripts
+* Come up with a way to detect port conflicts
+* Parameterize installation scripts to accept port as part of install command line